Betelgeuse: In popular culture

 As one of the brightest and best-known stars, Betelgeuse has featured in many works of fiction.
-The star's unusual name inspired the title of the 1988 film Beetlejuice, referring to its titular antagonist, and script writer Michael McDowell was impressed by how many people made the connection.
-In the popular science fiction series The Hitchhiker's Guide to the Galaxy by Douglas Adams, Ford Prefect was from "a small planet somewhere in the vicinity of Betelgeuse."
+Its name inspired the title of the 1988 film Beetlejuice, which refers to the character Beetlejuice; the film's screenwriter Michael McDowell was impressed by how many people made the connection between the character's name and the star.
+In the popular science fiction series The Hitchhiker's Guide to the Galaxy by Douglas Adams, the character Ford Prefect is from "a small planet somewhere in the vicinity of Betelgeuse."

 Two American navy ships were named after the star, both of them World War II vessels, the launched in 1939 and launched in 1944.
 In 1979, the French supertanker Betelgeuse was moored off Whiddy Island, discharging oil when it exploded, killing 50 people in one of the worst disasters in Ireland's history.

 The Dave Matthews Band song "Black and Blue Bird" references the star.
 The Blur song "Far Out" from their 1994 album Parklife mentions Betelgeuse in its lyrics.

 The Philip Larkin poem "The North Ship", found in the collection of the same name, references the star in the section "Above 80° N", which reads: